rpaavola/grubgrabber-client/README.md

-# App Dependencies

-    "axios": "^1.4.0",
-    "dotenv": "^16.0.3",
-    "react": "^18.2.0",
-    "react-dom": "^18.2.0",
-    "react-router-dom": "^6.11.1",
-    "react-scripts": "5.0.1",
-    "sass": "^1.62.1",

-## App Features
+# App Features

 GrabGrabber is a full-stack app which focuses on visual design and database usage.
-Its built purpose is to have a one stop shop for building dailty/weekly meals and consolidating the needed groceries to one list.
+Its built purpose is to have a one stop shop for building daily/weekly meals and consolidating the needed groceries to one list.
 As groceries are Grabbed from the store, they can me checked off the list and finally cleared/removed from the database.

-## App ScreenShots
+# App ScreenShots

 ![Screenshot-home](https://github.com/rpaavola/grubgrabber-client/assets/121308308/11510645-8364-4cef-96a4-8bc60eb0f5c6)
 ![Screenshot-build](https://github.com/rpaavola/grubgrabber-client/assets/121308308/0dce8880-155b-421a-894f-50b9900f2833)